oisdk/site/drafts/solving-polynomials.markdown

 ⟦ xs ⟧ ρ = foldr (λ y ys → y + ys * ρ) 0# xs
 ```

-Adding the gaps in, we need to encode something like this:
+For the gapless, we get the following:

 ```agda
 ⟦_⟧ : Poly → Carrier → Carrier